 Four Seasons Hotel London at Ten Trinity Square

-“Average temperatures in the 70s and tons of activities – including stunning botanical gardens, outdoor concerts, and al fresco dining – make Los Angeles an ideal place to be in the spring,” says Chef Concierge Jeanne Mills of Beverly Wilshire, A Four Seasons Hotel.
+“Average temperatures in the 70s [lower 20s C] and tons of activities – including stunning botanical gardens, outdoor concerts and al fresco dining – make Los Angeles an ideal place to be in the spring,” says Chef Concierge Jeanne Mills of Beverly Wilshire, A Four Seasons Hotel.
 Among her top picks: Taking a tour (by appointment only) of the Virginia Robinson Gardens, part of a 6.5-acre estate that also includes a 1911 mansion and a pool pavilion; catching a baseball game at Dodger Stadium; and visiting the Griffith Park Observatory.
-“This time of year is when we tend to have the clearest and most crisp blue skies, which is perfect for stargazing,” she says.
+“This time of year is when we tend to have the clearest and most crisp blue skies, perfect for stargazing,” she says.

 To hear Kristen Klus, Chef Concierge at Four Seasons Hotel Chicago, tell it, the Windy City is completely transformed when winter ends.
 “I love that Chicago embraces warm weather like no other city because we have such a limited amount of it,” she says.
 “You see this resurgence of vitality – people are biking, walking and kayaking on the lake.”